menu icon

 Tips for the Best Sweet Potato Breakfast Bake

-• Bake the casserole at 350°F. I've made some iteration of this casserole dozens of times and I have found that this is the optimal temperature to ensure it cooks through in the center without burning on the outside.
+• Bake the casserole at 350°F. I've made some iteration of this casserole (like cottage cheese breakfast casserole) dozens of times and I have found that this is the optimal temperature to ensure it cooks through in the center without burning on the outside.
 You can roast the sweet potatoes and bacon in the first step at 375°F though.

 • Save a dish.
 Roasting the sweet potatoes and bacon directly in the same pan you’ll use for the final bake saves dishes.